Sac City, Iowa

 Sac City is a city in and the county seat of Sac County, Iowa, United States, located just southwest of the eastern intersection of U.S. Routes 20 and 71 in the rolling hills along the valley of the North Raccoon River.
 The city is one of 45 designated Main Street Iowa communities through the Main Street Iowa development program.
-The population was 2,063 in the 2020 census, a decline from the 2,368 population in 2000.
+The population was 2,063 in the 2020 census, a decline from the population of 2,368 in 2000.

 History

 Sac City was first platted in 1855 by Joshua Keith Powell of Fort Dodge, Iowa.
-The town was so named because the Sac and Fox Indians were in possession of the land at the time of the Louisiana Purchase.
+The town was so named because the Sac and Meskwaki peoples were in possession of the land at the time of the Louisiana Purchase.
 The City of Sac City was incorporated 19 years later, in 1874.

 Judge Eugene Criss, credited with being the father of Sac City, left Wisconsin and crossed the Mississippi River in the early months of 1855 by covered wagon.
 He was in search of waterpower and had the desire to establish a settlement in a new and untried country.
 Deciding upon the North Raccoon River to begin his settlement, Judge Criss proceeded to erect the first log cabin in Sac City, establish himself in the hotel business, as well as keep a stage station and general store for nearby settlers.

 As early as 1859, there was talk of building a railroad through Sac County, but the first railroad did not come through Sac City until 1879.
 The railroad companies refused to lay tracks through undeveloped or mildly developed areas, and Sac City did not meet the requirements.
 The railroad companies demanded communities be far enough advanced to provide a quick return to capital before they would construct a steam and iron highway through the area.
 When it came, the railroad benefited Sac City incredibly.
 The Chicago and North Western Transportation Company connected Sac City, Wall Lake, Auburn, Odebolt, Lake View, Early, and Schaller as well as the cities where crops were sold.

 The first Sac County Fair was held in 1871 on 10 acre of ground east of Sac City that had been purchased by the Sac County Agricultural Society the same year.
 The fair was one of the biggest events of the year and brought people in wagons and buggies from miles around to see the harness races, livestock exhibits, produce, needlework, and art goods.

 The Sac City Chautauqua Association was organized in December 1904 with 120 members.
 The Association brought many fine programs to the community, and because transportation was still slow and laborious, many families stayed in tents on the grounds for the entire Chautauqua session, about eight or nine days.
 At first the meetings were held in a tent, but by 1908, the citizens of Sac City built a Chautauqua Building in which to hold their meetings, and which is now the only one left of its kind in the state of Iowa.